 - Access your network files

-- Connect to a Virtual Private Network (VPN) - Windows
+- Connect to a Virtual Private Network (VPN)

 - Access Your physical work computer (via RDP)

-Access CoB Applications (via VMware View) (back to top)
+Access CoB Applications (via VMware View) (top)

 Remote access to College of Business applications is provided by our VMware Horizon View virtual desktop system.
 You can connect to different "pools" of virtual machines, based on your needs and entitlements, from any internet connected computer.
-By default, all CoB faculty and staff are entitled to connect to the Faculty-Staff VM Pool and the current Lab Pool (see screen shot below).
+By default, all CoB faculty and staff are entitled to connect to the Faculty-Staff VM Pool and the current Lab Pool (see screen shots below).